LearnWeb3DAO/Flow-Track/FNS-Part-1.md

 ---

-Additionally, since the NFT domain names are going to be purchased using the Flow Token, we will also need it's required standards.
+Additionally, since the NFT domain names are going to be purchased using the Flow Token, we will also need its required standards.
 Unlike Ethereum, the Flow token itself follows the same `FungibleToken` standard as all other tokens built on Flow.
 This is again quite similar to `ERC-20` on Ethereum, except, of course, has Cadence and Flow specific things we will understand.

 Create a file named `FungibleToken.cdc` within `flow-name-service/cadence/contracts/interfaces`, and copy over the Fungible Token standard interface into that file from [FungibleToken.cdc](https://github.com/onflow/flow-ft/blob/master/contracts/FungibleToken.cdc)